wasmCloud/wasmCloud/examples/security/secrets/README.md

 wash app deploy ./wadm.yaml
 ```

-You can check the status of your application by running `wash app list`.
+You can check the status of your application by running `wash app get`.
 Once it's deployed, you can make requests to the application.

 ## Making authenticated requests